Hart Island: After World War II

-Abandonment of structures and use as cemetery
+Use as cemetery, abandonment of structures

 Originally, City Cemetery occupied 45 acre on the northern and southern tips of Hart Island, while the center two-thirds of the island was habitable.
-In 1985, sixteen bodies of people who died from AIDS were buried in deep graves on a remote section of the southern tip of the island because at the time it was feared that their remains may be contagious.
-The first pediatric AIDS victim to die in New York City is buried in the only single grave on Hart Island with a concrete marker that reads SC (special child) B1 (Baby 1) 1985.
-Since then, thousands of AIDS victims have been buried on Hart Island, but the precise number of AIDS victims buried on the island is unknown.
+In 1985, sixteen bodies of people who died from AIDS were buried in deep graves on a remote section of the southern tip of the island because at the time it was feared that their remains would be contagious.
+An unnamed infant victim of AIDS is buried in the only single grave on Hart Island with a concrete marker that reads SC (special case) B1 (Baby 1) 1985.
+Since then, thousands of people who have died of AIDS have been buried on Hart Island, but the precise number is unknown.

 From 1991 to 1993, New York artist Melinda Hunt and photographer Joel Sternfeld photographed Hart Island for their book of the same name, which was published in 1998.
 Hunt subsequently founded the Hart Island Project organization in 1994 to help the families and friends of those buried on Hart Island.
 Another media work, the 2018 documentary One Million American Dreams, documents the history of Hart Island and delves briefly into the lives of various individuals buried there.

-There is a section of old wooden houses and masonry institutional structures dating back to the late 19th and early 20th centuries that have fallen into disrepair.
-Military barracks from the Civil War period were used prior to the construction of workhouse and hospital facilities.
+Prior to the 2022 demolitions, there had been a section of old wooden houses and masonry institutional structures dating back to the late 19th and early 20th centuries, but these buildings had fallen into disrepair.
+Military barracks from the Civil War period were used prior to the construction of a workhouse and of hospital facilities.

 In the late 2010s, the Hart Island Project and City Island Historical Society started petitioning for Hart Island to be listed on the National Register of Historic Places (NRHP).
 The New York State Office of Parks, Recreation and Historic Preservation labeled the island a "site of historical significance" in 2016, given that Hart Island met three of the four criteria for being listed on the NRHP.
 The island was significantly affected by Hurricane Sandy in 2012, and some of the shoreline was eroded, which exposed many of the skeletons buried on the island.
 Following this, the city announced a restoration of the shoreline.
 The federal government gave $13.2 million toward the shoreline project in 2015, but the work was delayed for several years.
 The start of restoration was initially slated for 2020, but in August 2019, the city announced that shoreline work would begin the following month.